idiydownunder/arduino-spot-welder-control/README.md

 - Select the Gerber .zip file
 - Select build options.
 (I recomend leave defaults, but change qty, color and select 'Specify a location' under 'Remove Order Numer' option.
 Also make sure both 'SMT Assembly' and 'Stencil' options are off as they are not needed for this.)
 - Once your happy with your selection, place order and pay.
-- Wait for PCB's to arrive
+- Wait for PCB's to arrive.

 ### BOM (Build of Materials)